Ernestug/Stationery-Orders/README.md

 - **PRIMARY KEY:** The PRIMARY KEY constraint is applied to the order_details_id and item_id columns in the order_details and items tables respectively.
 They serve as the primary keys for their respective tables.
 This constraint ensures that each value in these columns are unique and not null, uniquely identifies each row in their tables.
 - **NOT NULL:** This constraint ensures that every row in the specified column must have a valid value, and it cannot contain null values.
 This constraint helps maintain data integrity by requiring that this column always contains meaningful data.

 After creating the database, and the required tables, the next thing I did was to insert values into the tables.
 Remember I said I modified the data to fit the e-stationery store context.
 SQL allows insertion of Comma Separated Values (CSV).
-What I did to save time, was copy and paste the values into the INSERT syntax (Check repository for the script).
+What I did to save time, was copy and paste the values into the INSERT syntax [Check repository for the script](https://github.com/Ernestug/Staionery-Orders/blob/main/data(csv%20and%20script)/stationery_orders_data.sql).

 ### Entity Relationship Diagram (ERD)
 A database needs an Entity-Relationship Diagram (ERD) to be fully understood.
 This diagram displays how data is arranged and connected in the database, helping to see the links between tables and grasp the database's layout.
 The ERD is important because it gives a straightforward and clear picture of how the database is structured.
 The below ERD was created using PostgreSQL ERD tool.